MicrosoftDocs/azure-docs/articles/storage/common/storage-use-azcopy-configure.md

 ## Configure proxy settings

 To configure the proxy settings for AzCopy, set the `https_proxy` environment variable.
+If you run AzCopy on Windows, AzCopy automatically detects proxy settings, so you don't have to use this setting in Windows.
+If you choose to use this setting in Windows, it will override automatic detection.

 | Operating system | Command  |
 |--------|-----------|